Drop shipping is one of the first things that come to mind when Malaysians think about starting their first business.

 Like any business, building a drop ship business is hard work.
 To get the results you want, you must be ready to put in the time and effort to get it.

-#2 Believing that you don’t have to invest money
+Myth #2.
+You don't have to invest any money

 Although you do not need a lot of money to start drop shipping, that does not mean you do not need any money at all.